It’s Time to Kill the Death Penalty

 According to the American Civil Liberties Union (ACLU), “The capital punishment system is discriminatory and arbitrary and inherently violates the Constitutional ban against cruel and unusual punishment.
 The ACLU opposes the death penalty in all circumstances, and looks forward to the day when the United States joins the majority of nations in abolishing it.”
 There are five methods currently used to execute people—lethal injection, electrocution, gas chamber, firing squad, and hanging.
 The firing squad is only used in Utah.
 The ACLU argues that there are significant problems with each method.
 Consider just a few examples of several botched cases.

-Any discussion of the death penalty should also consider the potential psychological impact of executing another human being on the jurors, justices, governors, and executioners involved.
-One writer concluded "Jurors are unrecognized victims of the death penalty."
-The Capital Jury Project interviewed 1198 jurors from 353 capital trials in 14 states and and found that 81% of female jurors and 18% of male jurors regretted their decisions, and 62.5% of female jurors and 37.5% of male jurors sought counseling after the trial.
+Any discussion of the death penalty should also consider the potential psychological impact of executing another human being on the jurors, justices, governors, executioners, and families involved.
+One writer concluded, "Jurors are unrecognized victims of the death penalty."
+The Capital Jury Project interviewed 1,198 jurors from 353 capital trials in 14 states and found that 81% of female jurors and 18% of male jurors regretted their decisions, and 63% of female jurors and 38% of male jurors sought counseling after the trial.
 As the former superintendent of the Oregon State Penitentiary said, "After each execution, I had staff members who decided they did not want to be asked to serve in that capacity again.
 Others quietly sought employment elsewhere.
 A few told me they were having trouble sleeping, and I worried they would develop post-traumatic stress disorder if they had to go through it another time."

 The last hope a death row inmate has for a stay of execution is a grant of clemency (for life in prison) by the state's Governor.
 California Governor Edmund "Pat" Brown had to make this decision about 59 inmates, and granted clemency to 23 of them.
 He said, "the longer I live, the larger loom those fifty-nine decisions about justice and mercy that I had to make as governor.
 They didn’t make me feel godlike then: far from it; I felt just the opposite.
 It was an awesome, ultimate power over the lives of others that no person or government should have, or crave.
 And looking back over their names and files now, despite the horrible crimes and the catalog of human weaknesses they comprise, I realize that each decision took something out of me that nothing—not family or work or hope for the future—has ever been able to replace."
 Illinois Governor George Ryan granted clemency to all 167 inmates he decided on because he regarded the criminal justice system as “fraught with error and [which] has innumerable opportunities for innocent people to be executed."
 Governor Pat Quinn, also from Illinois, said: "As a state, we cannot tolerate the executions of innocent people because such actions strike at the very legitimacy of a government.
 Since 1977, Illinois has seen 20 people exonerated from death row. ...
 To say that this is unacceptable does not even begin to express the profound regret and shame we, as a society, must bear for these failures of justice."

-Five countries in the world account for 80% of state killings: (1) China, (2) Iran, (3) Iraq, (4) Saudi Arabia, and (5) the United States.
-The other five countries in the top 10 are: (6) Pakistan, (7) Yemen, (8) North Korea, (9) Vietnam, and (10) Libya.
-The U.S. State Department recognizes 194 independent countries around the world, and the death penalty is banned in 140 of these (72%) as of May 2103, including Russia.
-As an aggression and violence researcher for over 25 years, I think it is time for the U.S. to join the other 140 countries that have banned capital punishment.
+In summary, there are many good reasons to abolish the death penalty, in the remaining 29 states in the U.S. and around the world.
 Murder is a terrible crime that is never justified and should always be punished.
 However, I believe that the punishment should be life in prison without the possibility of parole, rather than the death penalty.
-Life in prison without the possibility of parole keeps the public safe from killers, while eliminating the risk of an irreversible mistake.
+Life in prison without the possibility of parole keeps the public safe from killers while eliminating the risk of an irreversible mistake.

 Gregg v.
 Georgia, 428 U.S. 153, 96 S. Ct.
 2909, 49 L. Ed.2d 859 (1976)